 “For you it was long,” said Ron.
 “You were flying from Los Angeles to Manila with a stop-over in Tokyo.
 She boarded the plane in Tokyo.”

 Louie stared at Ron, taken off guard.
 He didn’t recall ever providing Ron this detail.
 Even more odd was Ron’s pristine appearance.
-Hair slick, black suit tailor sleek, and a tan as if he had just come from the beach, Ron was dressed more for a dinner function than a funeral.
-Louie himself normally equaled his brother in sartorial sharpness… both boasted a trim waist and broad shoulders that any article of clothing complimented… only on this day wet spots darkened his arm pits, and he was mindless that his coat, which he had intended to toss behind him on the sofa, had landed on the floor.
+Hair slick, a tailor sleek black suit, and a tan as if he had just come from the beach… Ron was dressed more for a dinner function than a funeral.
+Louie himself normally equaled his brother in sartorial sharpness… both boasted a trim waist and broad shoulders that clothes complimented… only on this day wet spots darkened his arm pits, and he was mindless that his coat, which he had intended to toss behind him on the sofa, had landed on the floor.

 Air-conditioner notwithstanding, the study room was stuffy.
 Three generations of Tolentinos covered the walls, from grandfather Teodoro Tolentino in a handshake with General Douglas MacArthur to his progenies and grandchildren at various stages in life.
 Turbaned warriors astride horses that decorated a Persian carpet rendered the floor a chaotic battleground.
 Mementos cluttered table tops: a silver dagger gifted from the Sultan of Brunei, honorary plaques, pocket-size ivory perfume bottles from China…